MeFisto94/Jamie/README.md

 if there is an update available, it will be downloaded and the bot will restart.

-You can add this command to the crontab if you want to make it autoupdate.
+If you want to make the bot autoupdate, you can add the command to the crontab.

 Just run